porres/pd-cyclone/README.md

 Notes on How To Install cyclone can be found here: https://github.com/porres/pd-cyclone/wiki/How-To-Install

-Building Cyclone: Since cyclone 0.1-alpha57, the cyclone package started relying on the new build system called "pd-lib-builder" by Katja Vetter (check the project in: <https://github.com/pure-data/pd-lib-builder>).
+Building Cyclone: From cyclone 0.1-alpha57, the cyclone package has relied on the new build system called "pd-lib-builder" by Katja Vetter (check the project in: <https://github.com/pure-data/pd-lib-builder>).

 * Compiling with pdlibbuilder

-PdLibBuilder tries to find the Pd source directory at several common locations, but when this fails, yo have to specify the path yourself using the pdincludepath variable.
+PdLibBuilder tries to find the Pd source directory at several common locations, but when this fails, you have to specify the path yourself using the pdincludepath variable.
 Example:

 <pre>make pdincludepath=~/pd-0.47-1/src/  (for Windows/MinGW add 'pdbinpath=~/pd-0.47-1/bin/)</pre>